Email Security and Authentication

 But ARC has its limits and can’t replace DMARC.
 For example, ARC doesn’t provide any information about the reputation or trustworthiness of the sender or the intermediaries.
 And intermediaries can still add bad content or remove some (or even all) ARC headers.

-ARC’s success really depends on email receivers trusting each other by applying the protocol.
+ARC’s success depends on email receivers trusting each other by applying the protocol.

 ARC is not a silver-bullet solution

-Like any email authentication standard, ARC is not a stand-alone solution.
-Like DKIM, ARC does not prevent a malicious actor from removing or creating new ARC Authentication Results headers or ARC Signatures.
+Like any email authentication standard, you cannot rely solely on ARC.
+It does not prevent malicious actors from managing your ARC Authentication Results or Signatures.

 But we are still excited about ARC.
-It is an important step forward in helping receivers of indirect messages trace the path of intermediaries and make a safer, more informed delivery decision.
+It is an important step forward in ensuring that people who receive indirect messages can trace the path of an email, allowing them to make more informed decisions about delivery.